blackleopard-art/BlackLeopard/README.md

 # **BlackLeopard**
 ### Contains various page table resolution options in preparation for a GPU DMA attack.
 This repository utilizes the **PTEditor** repository: https://github.com/misc0110/PTEditor

 ### All functions included in `pteditor.h` are defined in PTEditor repository.
-The functions below are just a few of the pertinant functions.
+The functions documented in this repository are just a few of the pertinant functions necessary for this project.

 # Project Files